amikael/depconv/README.md

 Copyright (c) 2017 - Anssi Yli-Jyrä

 Developers:
+- Anssi Yli-Jyrä (anssi.yli-jyra) at the University of Helsinki (helsinki.fi) Email works.
-   anssi.yli-jyra () helsinki fi   University of Helsinki (you are encouraged to contribute and become a co-developer)
+- (you are encouraged to contribute and become a co-developer)

 The GNU License is tentative/negotiable.

 Disclaimers:
 ------------
-- may contain bugs
+- This is currently released just for documentation purposes; may contain bugs.
+- May need more documentation; please contact the developer.
-- after an application, this script must be run in the inverse mode to verify that the encoding is lossless and bugless
+- in any serius application, this script must be run in the inverse mode to verify that the encoding is lossless and bugless

 Citing:
 -------